- About LogicMonitor

 Identifying the Issue

-Before you take steps to resolve and respond to an alert notification, you must first identify the issue causing the alert.
-Alert notifications don’t always provide the whole picture.
+Before you take steps to resolve and respond to an alert, you must first identify the issue causing the alert.
+Alerts don’t always provide the whole picture.
 They should be used as an indication that further investigation is needed into the component that generated the alert.

 A great place to start investigating alerts are dashboards.
 Assuming dashboards are strategically set up, they can help you quickly pinpoint root cause.

-As discussed in the following section, there are several places from which you can respond to an alert notification.
+As discussed in the following section, there are several places from which you can respond to an alert.
 While the response method is subject to personal preference, there are guidelines for the type of response you should provide, depending upon whether you can resolve the issue at hand.

 LogicMonitor supports three response types.
 Guidelines for the appropriate use of each are discussed in the following sections: